-The Trusts of Land and Appointment of Trustees Act 1996, commonly known as TOLATA or TLATA, is a law in England and Wales used to resolve disputes over the ownership and rights to property.
-These disputes often involve unmarried cohabiting couples, but can also apply to married couples, other family members, and even business partners.
-TOLATA allows a court to establish the nature of the relationships and interests of the parties involved in a dispute and to make an appropriate order.
+TOLATA stands for The Trusts of Land and Appointment of Trustees Act 1996.
+It is a law in England and Wales that regulates the relationship between owners of property and those benefitting from that property who are not legal owners.
+It is used to resolve disputes between unmarried cohabiting (or former cohabiting) couples, but can also apply to married couples, other family members, and even business partners.
+TOLATA allows a court to establish the nature of the relationships and interests of the people involved in a dispute about a property, and to make an order that reflects that reality.
 But, as the type of relationship that the parties must have to the property is that of “trust”, another law, the Limitation Act 1980, must also be considered as this prescribes the time limits for bringing actions relating to trust property.
 Ignoring this may mean running out of time to use TOLATA to resolve a dispute.

 When may TOLATA be used?